 At Calgary First Aid we offer Heart and Stroke Foundation Pediatric Advanced Life Support (PALS) courses.
 This two-day course is offered at both of our training centres at the lowest prices in Calgary.
-In this course participants will learn to manage life threatening emergencies, such as cardiac arrest, for infants and children.
+In this Pediatric Advanced Life Support Course in Calgary, participants will learn to manage life-threatening emergencies, such as cardiac arrest, for infants and children.
 Participants that successfully complete the skills and written component of this course receive a Heart and Stroke Foundation PALS certificate that is valid for 2 years.
 To register for a course scroll to the bottom of the page to view all available course dates, times and locations.

 Participants that register for a Heart and Stroke Foundation PALS course in Calgary will learn about the following topics:

 - Learn to recognize and manage life-threatening emergencies for infants and children including cardiac arrest

 - Respiratory management for infant and children